 We were super excited to get our beds growing.
 This was the first time we've had space for fresh vegetables!

 This is a simple DIY project that any novice can accomplish.
 No green thumb needed!
-And your family could realistically expect multiple harvests which cuts down on your produce expense!
-Not to mention it's all fresh and home grown, it can't really get any better than that!
+And your family could realistically expect multiple harvests which cut down on your produce expense!
+Not to mention it's all fresh and homegrown, it can't really get any better than that!

 First small harvest